kennyalmendral/kennyalmendral.github.io/_posts/2017-9-22-wordpress-csv-import-programmatically.md

 There's a lot of ways to import CSV data into WordPress, it's either by using the WordPress Importer or by installing a [plugin](https://kennyalmendral.github.io/wordpress-plugins-nutshell/).

 But what if you want to do some custom actions programmatically through code?
-That's where the following code snippet can be used:
+That's where the following code snippet comes into play:

 ```php
 function import_csv_form() {